deR0R0/deR0R0/README.md

 Hi, I'm Robert Zhao!
 I enjoy gaming and programming in my free time.
 You can check out my site [here](https://der0r0.github.io), its pretty cool. :)

+Why do I mainly use python?
+It's because.... yeah I have no clue 🤷‍♂️

 * 🏠: USA
 * 📖: TJHSST
 * 👌: Experienced in python, web development, and (some) Java.